 When you have a sex addiction, you feel you absolutely must look for and take part in sexual behaviour to satisfy your needs, even though this may cause problems in your personal life, work and social life.

-Sexual activity may mean sex with your partner or other person, but it can also include excessive masturbation, use of pornography, online chat rooms, phone sex or frequenting prostitutes.
+Sexual activity may mean sex with your partner or another person, but it can also include excessive masturbation, use of pornography, online chat rooms, phone sex or frequenting prostitutes.

 What is a sex addiction?